Yes, the final trip to Middle Earth is turgid and predictable, but it’s impossible for me to hate on this movie and series too much.

 Unfortunately, TBOFA indulges in some of the dumbest fallacies and clichés which contribute to the perpetuation of war (deference to authority and appeals to nationalism first and foremost), but there are redeeming moments as well as some elements which can be viewed through a libertarian lens even if it wasn’t Jackson’s intent.

-On the downside, there is an all too common, insufferable veneration of authority and leaders and an absence of individual agency.
-Though individual agency and defiance occurs, it happens very selectively and the reasons behind these acts of sedition are made for flimsy reasons.
+On the downside, there is an all too common veneration of authority and leaders paired with an absence of individual agency.
+Though individual acts of defiance occur, it happens very selectively and the reasons behind these acts of sedition are made for flimsy reasons.

 Whether it’s dwarves, elves, orcs, or wizards, all action hinges on the commands of the leaders.
-From the dwarves’ cultish obeisance to Thorin, to the elves’ frightening militaristic discipline and paternalistic authoritarianism, to even Gandalf’s bossy tendencies, the various races of Middle Earth certainly insist on obedience to leaders.
+The dwarves pay a cultish obeisance to Thorin, and the elves exhibit a frightening militaristic discipline and paternalistic authoritarianism.
+Even Gandalf’s has some pretty bossy tendencies.
+The various races of Middle Earth certainly insist on obedience to leaders.
+It undoubtedly made them successful cultures, but one has to draw the line somewhere.

 The most refreshingly libertarian moment comes from Bilbo in the film’s climactic battle.
 Bilbo insists on warning Thorin of an imminent attack and Gandalf demonstrates an uncharacteristic lack of faith in Bilbo.